-This is a classic hike in the Lake Louise area, with wonderful views of lakes Louise, Mirror and Agnes.
-If you’re feeling energetic you can stop at Lake Agnes and the teahouse on your way down (or up).
-Approximately nine kms return, height gain 520 metres.
+The Little Beehive hike is a classic in the Lake Louise area, with wonderful views of Lake Louise, Mirror Lake and Lake Agnes.
+If you’re feeling energetic you can stop at the Lake Agnes Teahouse on your way down (or up).
+It’s approximately nine kms return with a height gain of 520 metres.

 The flower-filled alpine meadows above Sunshine Village offer spectacular hiking at 2,220 metres above sea level, with lakes, waterfalls, and dramatic mountain views.
-There’s a shuttle bus that will take you all the way to the start of these gentle hiking trails, described by the Lonely Planet as one of the top hikes in Canada.
+There’s a combo gondola – chairlift package that will take you all the way to the start of these gentle hiking trails, described by the Lonely Planet as one of the top hikes in Canada.

 This is a gem of a hike in Alberta’s Kananaskis Country in the Upper Kananaskis Lake area.
 Rawson Lake is exquisite, with sheer cliffs rising far above its emerald waters.
 This hike offers lots of variety in the terrain you walk through to reach the lake (320 metres height gain, 7.8 km return).

 Grassi Lakes, in the Canmore area, is another great option.
 Short and sweet (four kms return, height gain 300 metres) this is a very popular trail leading to two emerald-turquoise hued lakes.
 Formerly called Twin Lakes, Grassi Lakes were renamed to honor legendary trail builder and mountain guide Lawrence Grassi, a longtime Canmore resident.